yiisoft/yii-dev-tool/README.md

 using file `packages.local.php.example` as example.
 In this file you will find examples of all available configuration options.

-Some commands such as `github/protect/branch`, `github/settings`, `release/make` require a Github auth token.
-Therefore, you need to create a personal access token on Github.
+Some commands such as `github/protect-branch`, `github/settings`, `release/make` require a GitHub auth token.
+Therefore, you need to create a personal access token on GitHub.
 Then save it in `config/github.token` file.